zuplo/docs/docs/articles/lazy-load-configuration-into-cache.md

-The fastest place to store such information is in memory, but there can be thousands of processes on Zuplo when you're at scale and sometimes those processes are not long lived.
+The fastest place to store such information is in memory, but there can be thousands of processes on Zuplo when you're at scale and sometimes those processes aren't long lived.

-The next fastest place is in [ZoneCache](/docs/articles/zone-cache) which is a cache located in each datacenter.
-This requires an async connection but is usually much faster than going back to your configuration data store (often in a single location worldwide).
+The next fastest place is in [ZoneCache](/docs/articles/zone-cache) which is a cache located in each data center.
+This requires an asynchronous connection but is usually much faster than going back to your configuration data store (often in a single location worldwide).

 The MemoryZoneReadthroughCache offers the best of both worlds - it uses memory and zone cache in combination to afford the lowest possible latency.